 The General tab allows you to set defaults for settings.
-Settings include country option along with the option to show Guided Help.
+Settings include country or area option along with the option to show guided help.
 Web Maps and Layers provide options for adding and editing URLs for web maps.

-You can set the country options and default basemap.
-You can set the default study location so when you log in your map will automatically default to the area specified in Preferences.
-To return to the default settings, click Restore Defaults and click Save.
+You can set the country or area and the default basemap.
+Set the default study location so when you log in, your map will automatically default to the area specified.
+To return to the original settings, click Restore Defaults and click Save.

 - Select the data source.
-Once selected, this data source will be used for the country.
+Once selected, this data source will be used for the country or area.

-The data source is not available for all countries.
-This option only appears if the country you've selected has multiple data sources.
+The data source is not available for all countries or areas.
+This option only appears if the country or area you've selected has multiple data sources.

 - Select the units.
 The default is Miles.

 - Select the basemap default.
 The default is Streets.
 The basemap selected here is used when running the Site Map and Site Details Map reports.

 If the basemap you've selected doesn't appear on the map, click Save and refresh the application.

 - You can set the location that appears when the application opens.
 Enter an address in the Zoom to Location text box.